Death devours all lovely things;

 Now that love is perished?

-We are busy working to bring Edna St. Vincent Millay's "Passer Mortuus Est" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "Passer Mortuus Est" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Passer Mortuus Est" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.